RemyIsCool/AnimatedFox/README.md

 ## Requirements
- - An up-to-date version of Firefox or a Firefox derivative such as LibreWolf.
+ - An up-to-date version of Firefox or LibreWolf.
+Other Firefox derivatives might work but I haven't tested them.
  - [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed on your system.
  - [Firefox Color extention](https://addons.mozilla.org/en-CA/firefox/addon/firefox-color/) added to your browser.